abudaan/vega-multi-view/README.md

 What we see here is two specs that respond to each other's hover signal.

-The spec is imported as javascript object, then a runtime configuration is added to the spec.
-You can safely add a runtime entry to a spec because it will be stripped off the spec before the spec is passed to the Vega parser.
-If you have to load a spec from the server it saves you a HTTP request if you inline the runtime in the spec.
+The spec is imported as javascript object, then a configuration is added to the spec.
+You can safely add a `config` entry to a spec because it will be stripped off before the spec is passed to the Vega parser.
+If you have to load a spec from the server it saves you a HTTP request if you inline the view specific configuration in the spec.

+The second spec is added as a tuple; the first element is always the spec, the second the configuration.
+Remember that both spec and configuration can be:

+* a javascript object
+* a JSON string
+* a uri of a JSON, CSON, BSON or YAML file

-The second spec we load is a YAML file.
-Personally I find a Vega spec in YAML format much more readable than JSON.
+Personally I find a Vega specs in YAML format the best readable.
 Also a YAML file is a bit smaller in file size compared to JSON.

-In the resolve function of the `createViews` promise we have to enable hover event processing for spec1 because `hover` defaults to false and it hasn't been overridden in the runtime.
-The runtime of spec2 has already overridden the global `hover` setting.
+In the resolve function of the `createViews` promise we have to enable hover event processing for spec1 because `hover` defaults to false and it hasn't been overridden in the view specific configuration.
+The configuration of spec2 has already overridden the global `hover` setting.

-The [`vega-specs` project](https://github.com/abudaan/vega-specs) shows how you can create Vega specs in javascript and export them in several formats (json, yaml, bson or as a template).
+The [`vega-specs` project](https://github.com/abudaan/vega-specs) shows how you can create Vega specs in javascript and export them in several formats (JSON, BSON, CSON, YAML or as a template).

 ### Advanced example #2